hyperledger/indy-hipe/text/XXX-rich-schema-encoding-objects/README.md

 - `output`: a description of the output value
 - `algorithm`:
-  - `documentation`: a URL which references a specific github commit of the documentation that fully describes the algorithm.
+  - `documentation`: a URL which references a specific github commit of the documentation that fully describes the transformation algorithm.
-  - `implementation`: a URL that links to a reference implementation of the algorithm.
-It is not necessary to use the implementation linked to here, as long as the implementation used implements the same algorithm.
+  - `implementation`: a URL that links to a reference implementation of the transformation algorithm.
+It is not necessary to use the implementation linked to here, as long as the implementation used implements the same transformation algorithm.
-  - `description`: a brief description of the algorithm.
+  - `description`: a brief description of the transformation algorithm.
-- `test_vectors`: a URL which references a specific github commit of a selection of test vectors that may be used to provide assurance that an implementation is correct.
+- `test_vectors`: a URL which references a specific github commit of a selection of test vectors that may be used to provide assurance that a transformation algorithm implementation is correct.

 ### Example Encoding